Irion County ISD Board February 18 2026

 Oncor/LCRA 765 kV transmission line: I have intervened in this PUC case because one of the proposals is to put the line across my property at Cowboy Hill on Hwy 67.
 To do a deep dive, go here and put in 59182 in the Control Number box.
 On occasion, I will post matters about the case here in the commentary.
 The documents filed in the case are all public.
 (Here's a question to ask yourself: why are the oil and gas companies intervening when the issue is a high voltage transmission line?)
 One reason to pay attention is that once a high transmission lines come in, more will follow.
 The primary (though misplaced) issue for the electric companies (Oncor and LCRA) is the number of habitable structures within 500 feet of the wires.
 The fewer the number, the less the outcry, the easier to get lines approved.
 Counties like Irion, thus, will become popular to cross because the population is so sparce.
 (Less than 2,000) I am strenuously opposing the placement of high voltage lines on my property and anywhere in Irion County.

 Implied easements: Carla Lindley forwarded me this article about implied easements.
 See page 8.
 The article doesn't identify the landowner, but…she’s local.
 Here's the thing about private land ownership and the government: there's always a tension, and a landowner who sits on their hands will absolutely lose their use and enjoyment of their land to the government/private companies who have been given the right of eminent domain.
-Whether it is from stormwater runoff like I've been dealing with my neighbor IC ISD for almost 10 years now, or Oncor and LCRA deciding it is time to put a 675 kV (5,000+ amp!) transmission line, or Matterhorn and Eiger claiming their right to put a combined total of 90" of compressed natural gas pipelines through my property, our government and its agents will take my property with abandon unless I protest.
+Whether it is from stormwater runoff like I've been dealing with my neighbor IC ISD for almost 10 years now, or Oncor and LCRA deciding it is time to put a 765 kV (5,000+ amp!) transmission line, or Matterhorn and Eiger claiming their right to put a combined total of 90" of compressed natural gas pipelines through my property, our government and its agents will take my property with abandon unless I protest.
 Our Texas and U.S. Constitutions prohibit the taking of private property without just compensation, but those provisions don't automatically stop anything, even transparent injustice at the hands of the government.
-To be sure, there's no plea for a pity party on my behalf here, but Texas government leaders should not be allowed to forget that their source of funding is largely through taxation of private property.
+To be sure, there's no plea for a pity party on my behalf here, but Texas government leaders should not forget that their source of funding is largely through taxation of private property.
 There's a mutual reliance here, without one the other doesn't exist, and vice versa.

-Copyright 2025 G. Noelke
+Copyright 2026 G. Noelke